Best Practices

 • Variables cannot be accessed outside their function (scope).

-• Variables in different scopes can have the same name but are not the same variable.
+• Variables in different scopes may have the same name but are not the same variable.

-• Do not use global variables without VERY good reason.
+• Do not use global variables without very good reason.
 There is almost never a good reason.
-"It was easier" is almost always a bad reason.
+"It was easier" is always a bad reason.

 • An acceptable and proper use of globals are global constants.
 Use global constants instead of literals.